doitintl/kubeip/README.md

-   --kubeconfig value                 path to Kubernetes configuration file (not needed if running in node) [$KUBECONFIG] --node-name value                  Kubernetes node name (not needed if running in node) [$NODE_NAME] --order-by value                   order by for the IP addresses [$ORDER_BY] --project value                    name of the GCP project or the AWS account ID (not needed if running in node) [$PROJECT]
+   --kubeconfig value                 path to Kubernetes configuration file (not needed if running in node) [$KUBECONFIG] --node-name value                  Kubernetes node name (not needed if running in node) [$NODE_NAME] --order-by value                   order by for the IP addresses [$ORDER_BY] --project value                    name of the GCP project or the AWS account ID (not needed if running in node) or OCI compartment OCID (required for OCI) [$PROJECT]
-   --region value                     name of the GCP region or the AWS region (not needed if running in node) [$REGION] --release-on-exit                  release the static public IP address on exit (default: true) [$RELEASE_ON_EXIT] --taint-key value                  specify a taint key to remove from the node once the static public IP address is assigned [$TAINT_KEY]
+   --region value                     name of the GCP region or the AWS region or the OCI region (not needed if running in node) [$REGION]
+   --release-on-exit                  release the static public IP address on exit (default: true) [$RELEASE_ON_EXIT] --taint-key value                  specify a taint key to remove from the node once the static public IP address is assigned [$TAINT_KEY]
    --retry-attempts value             number of attempts to assign the static public IP address (default: 10) [$RETRY_ATTEMPTS]